Minimum wage and average salary

 Salaries and wages for international workers in Japan

 Many internationals will earn more than the minimum wage in Japan.
-This is because many expats in Japan work as English teachers, high-level hospitality staff, IT professionals, and engineers.
+This is because expats in Japan often work as finance professionals, high-level hospitality staff, IT experts, and engineers.
 However, highly skilled foreign workers in sectors that require certain experience and training can earn even more.

-Japan has several laws that protect employees from discrimination in the workplace.
+Japan also has several laws that protect employees from discrimination in the workplace.
 For example:

 As such, it is technically illegal for employees to pay, for example, a woman less than a man for doing the same job.